Skip to Content

 13191 Sixth St., Chino, CA 91710

 The Chino Youth Museum welcomes families to come and explore.
-There’s plenty of space for kids to move around, and plenty of opportunities for them to use their imagination.
+There’s plenty of space for kids to move around and plenty of opportunities for them to use their imaginations.
 They can pretend to cook, hop on a police motorcycle, work at a bank, and more.

 The Museum plans a variety of special monthly events, seasonal events, and special summer programs with more information available online.
 The Museum also serves as a venue for birthday parties.
-Admission is $8 for each person age 1 year and up.
-Check the website before visiting.
-Generally the museum is closed on Sunday through Tuesday, but during the summer, the museum is usually open 7 days a week.
+Admission is charged and you should check the website for pricing and hours of operation before visiting.
+Generally, the museum is closed on holidays but it may be closed for other events as well.

 Jurupa Mountains Discovery Center (JMDC)

-Open Saturdays and Sundays, the Jurupa Mountains Discovery Center offers free admission to a portion of the property including its 9-acres of botanical gardens — which include over 20 dinosaur sculptures as well as a turtle pond, tortoise paddock, and picnic areas.
+Open Saturdays and Sundays, the Jurupa Mountains Discovery Center offers free admission to a portion of the property including its 9 acres of botanical gardens — which includes over 20 dinosaur sculptures as well as a turtle pond, tortoise paddock, and picnic areas.

 Inside the Museum, you’ll find one of the largest collections of Chinese dinosaur eggs on public display in North America as well as other fossils, rocks, and more.
 Additionally, the JMDC hosts field trips and special events throughout the year.